- Jul 11, 2025

 How to reach:

-There are multiple transport modes available to reach the Somnath Temple as listed below.
+There are multiple modes of transport available to reach the Somnath Temple, as listed below.

 See also: 15 Famous Temples (Mandir) in Kerala

-Kedarnath Temple is one of the most revered Lord Shiva temples, which is known for its intense spirituality and is also a part of the Char Dham Yatra.
-The Auspicious Hindu Temple is nestled on the Garhwal Himalayan Range close to the Mandakini River, and it is also one of the twelve Jyotirlinga.
-Devotees believe that after the Mahabharata, the Pandavas sought forgiveness for killing their tribe so the Lord Shiva escape and hide in Kedarnath and when found then disappeared into the earth leaving behind his hump at Kedarnath.
+Kedarnath Temple is one of the most revered Lord Shiva temples, known for its intense spirituality and as part of the Char Dham Yatra.
+The Auspicious Hindu Temple is nestled in the Garhwal Himalayan Range near the Mandakini River and is also one of the twelve Jyotirlinga.
+Devotees believe that after the Mahabharata, the Pandavas sought forgiveness for killing their tribe, so Lord Shiva escaped to Kedarnath, where, when found, he disappeared into the earth, leaving behind his hump at Kedarnath.

 Location: Rudraprayag district of Uttarakhand.